Hive10/Atheros-CSI-Tool-UserSpace-APP-1/README.md

 The user-space applications for our Atheros-CSI-TOOL

-Please visit our maintainance page http://pdcc.ntu.edu.sg/wands/Atheros/ for detailed infomration.
+Please visit the original author's maintainance page http://pdcc.ntu.edu.sg/wands/Atheros/ for detailed infomration.

 If you want more details on how to use this tool, please request the documentation http://pdcc.ntu.edu.sg/wands/Atheros/install/install_info.html.